chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 Generating a set of nested models from a global model is typically automated in popular statistical softwares, but this primarily applies to linear models.
 However, as many biological relationships are nonlinear, models that can more accurately describe such relations have become increasingly prominent in scientific literature.
 One of the most popular methods to model nonlinear relationships is with Generalized Additive Models ('GAMs').
 GAMs are a powerful tool in all analytical fields and have been used to predict things from the trajectory of stock markets to changes in species distributions under climate change emissions scenarios.

 Personally, my experience with GAMs is from my undergraduated thesis on avian populations and West Nile virus, where I used a GAM to constrcut a spatiotemporal model of count data from Project FeederWatch.
-It was a special type of model, known as a Zero Inflated Poisson Location-Scale Model ('ziplss'), as developed by the highly-regarded Dr. Simon Wood.
+It was a special type of model, known as a Zero Inflated Poisson Location-Scale Model ('ziplss' or 'ZIP(LSS)'), as developed by the highly-regarded Dr. Simon Wood.
 This is a hierarchical model, separated into two stages: the first stage models the probability of presence, while the second stage models the average abundance given presence.
-From a biological perspective, it allows us to ask: 1) is a species present? and 2) if so, how many of them are there?
+From a biological perspective, it allows us to ask: 1) is an individual detected? and 2) if so, how many of them are there?
+(Robinson et al. 2018, Appendix 2)

 This is all well and good, but the two-stage strcutre of the model formula makes it far more difficult to generate and test all nested models.
 However, this is a necessary part of the process, especially as step-wise model selection (which works in the other direction) has become less accepted.
 I've written this tutorial on how to go about this process for the ziplss GAM, hoping it's useful to others in the field.
 Additionally, I'll include the model comparison process, which makes use of parallel computing to speed up the process.
 This is increasingly useful as more explanatory variables are included, as fitting GAMs is computationally intensive, and therefore, time-consuming.
 In this case, parallelizing the process allows for each core in a cluster to run a model, so that multiple models can be run simultaneously across all assigned cores.
 On my computer, I have 16 cores, 15 of which I add to a cluster, allowing me to run 15 GAMs simultaneously, which greatly reduces the run-time of the program.